kumpan/developer-handbook/docs/Dropbox.md

-# How We Organize Files
+# How we organize files

-## Client-Based File Organization
+## Client-based file organization

 The way we sort files is based clients and typically looks like **The Client** → **Project Type** → **The Date** → **Project Instance**.